-- 1.10 Youth Apostles has been founded with the ultimate purpose of inspiring youth to a Christ-like life based on the Lord's sacrificial love.
+- 1.9 The Youth Apostles Institute has been founded with the ultimate purpose of inspiring youth to a Christ-like life based on the Lord's sacrificial love.
 The love which Christ shares with his followers contains an element of sacrifice: "Love one another as I have loved you.
-There is no greater love than this: to lay down one's life for one's friends" (Jn.
-15:12-13).
+There is no greater love than this: to lay down one's life for one's friends" (Jn 15:12-13).
 We wish to model for youth this intimate connection between love and sacrifice.
-As adult Christians we are willing to die to ourselves that youth may live in imitation of Christ, who died for all that they may have new life.
-Young people will come to recognize this new life of grace which comes from God through the love and sacrifice of committed Youth Apostles. - 1.11 Christ's compassionate love for others impels us to reach out and actively touch the lives of young people.
+As adult Christians we are willing to die to ourselves that youth may live in imitation of Christ who died for all that they may have new life.
+Young people will come to recognize this new life of grace which comes from God through the love and sacrifice of committed Youth Apostles. - 1.10 Christ's compassionate love for others impels us to reach out and actively touch the lives of young people.
 Jesus was always moved by the needs of others.
 "Moved with compassion, Jesus touched their eyes and immediately they could see; and they became his followers" (Mt.
 20:34).
-Jesus' love was frequently directed specifically at young people, whose need for compassion he understood well.
+Jesus' love was frequently directed specifically at young people, whose need for compassion he was well aware of.
 We have been touched by the same merciful love of the Lord, and in turn we wish to touch the lives of the little ones.
 In unison with the Master we strive to say: "Let the children come to me.
 Do not hinder them.
 The kingdom of God belongs to such as these" (Mt.
 19:14).
-Christ's compassionate love for youth is at the heart of our response to him in Youth Apostles. - 1.12 We understand love to encompass a deep sense of care, a loving concern for others which flows from a warm heart and which is expressed in a smile and an embrace.
+Christ's compassionate love for youth is at the heart of our response to Him in the Youth Apostles Institute. - 1.11 We understand love to encompass a deep sense of care; a loving concern for others which stems from a warm heart and which is expressed in a smile and an embrace.
 Young people are hungry for attention, love and a sense of belonging.
-By ministering to youth with this sense of care, we bring to them the love of Christ, who is the source of all love and consolation, and we draw them to the Church which is their home. - 1.13 Care, when understood as a loving concern for others, involves forgetting oneself and doing the will of the Father.
+By ministering to youth with this sense of care, we bring to them the love of Christ, who is the source of all love and consolation, and we draw them to the Church which is their home. - 1.12 Care, when understood as a loving concern for others, involves forgetting oneself and doing the will of the Father.
 Jesus, our Master and our Brother, is the perfect example of doing the Father's will.
-"Doing the will of him who sent me and bringing his work to completion is my food" (Jn.
+"Doing the will of Him who sent me and bringing His work to completion is my food" (Jn.
 4:34).
-Youth Apostles responds to the will of the Father by bringing Christ's love to the youth in order to help them deeply know and experience that they are loved and lovable.
-Touched by Christ's love, young people are enabled to live a life of moral goodness and selfcontrol.
-This kind of life is challenged by a world in which a change in attitudes has called previously accepted values into question and in which youth have become "rebels in their distress" (Gaudium et Spes #7).
+Youth Apostles responds to the will of the Father by bringing Christ's love to the youth and making them feel loved and lovable.
+Touched by Christ's love, young people are enabled to live a life of moral goodness and self control.
+This kind of life is challenged by the modern world in which a change in attitudes has called previously accepted values into question and in which youth have become "rebels in their distress" (Gaudium et Spes #7).